 - Flood insurance: A standard homeowners policy does not cover floods.
 You may want to consider purchasing an NFIP flood policy through Amica for extra financial protection.

 Amica corporate sustainability

 Not sure if Amica is right for you?
-Consider these alternatives

-Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
+Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 - $500 collision deductible

 To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
 Our base profile drivers own a 2021 Toyota Camry, commute five days a week and drive 12,000 miles annually.